jonaslagoni/Java-to-AsyncAPI/README.md

 Certain abstractions are implemented to ease the use of the builder.

 ### CRUD
 Using the abstract CRUD builder you are able to create an AsyncAPI file using very few lines of code.
-The CRUD builder is taking the "server" point of view as default, and the method `reverse(true)` can be used to take the "client" point of view.
+The CRUD builder is taking the "client" point of view as default (what you can subscribe and publish to the "server"), and the method `reverse(true)` can be used to take the "server" point of view i.e. creating the AsyncAPI document for who controls the CRUD operations.

 Using the following example defines CRUD operations for users:
 ```java